Why You Should Visit

 Department of Natural Resources

-Development near Baker Woods has drastically altered the hydrological processes of the wet forest habitat by ridding the land of sufficient amounts of fresh water.
+Development near Barker Woods has drastically altered the hydrological processes of the wet forest habitat by ridding the land of sufficient amounts of fresh water.
 In addition, Barker Woods is being overrun by many non-native species — such as burning bush, garlic mustard, lily of the valley, periwinkle, and privet — that were introduced through landscaping.
-Restoring the wet forest habitats and eradicating invasive species is the Conservancy’s main goal.
+Restoring the wet forest habitats and eradicating invasive species was our main goal--work that is now being performed by the Shirley Heinze Land Trust.

 Barker Woods homes a number of trees including: pin oak, black gum, red maple, yellow and white birches.
 Threatened and rare plants such as trailing arbutus, large-leaved shinleaf, paper birch, cow wheat, draping wood sedge and long sedge can also be found at the preserve so please stay on the trail.